 Can Employers Prevent Employee Recruiting by Third Parties?

 Employers can implement various recruitment strategies to deter third-party recruiting of their employees.
 By fostering a positive work environment and offering competitive benefits, they enhance employee retention, reducing the likelihood of external recruitment efforts.
-Additionally, companies may employ legal measures, such as non-solicitation agreements, to formally discourage third-party approaches.
-Ultimately, a combination of supportive workplace culture and strategic legal frameworks can effectively mitigate the risks associated with external recruitment attempts.
+Companies may employ legal measures, such as non-solicitation agreements, to formally discourage third-party approaches.
+A combination of supportive workplace culture and strategic legal frameworks can effectively mitigate the risks associated with external recruitment attempts.
+In Minnesota, note that contracts between a service provider and its customer may not bar the customer from soliciting or hiring the service provider’s employees.
+Minn.
+Stat. § 181.9881.